Best B2B Marketing Channels Strategy in 2023

 Account-Based Marketing (ABM)

 Account-based marketing (ABM) is a targeted approach to marketing that focuses on engaging specific, high-value accounts.
-In ABM, the marketing and sales teams work together to create personalized campaigns for a select group of target accounts, rather than casting a wide net with generic messaging.
+In ABM, the marketing and sales teams work together to create personalized campaigns for a select group of target accounts (ideal customer profile), rather than casting a wide net with generic messaging.
 ABM can be particularly effective for B2B companies because it allows them to align their marketing efforts with the needs and goals of specific accounts.
 This also helps build long-term relationships with key decision-makers within those accounts.

 Successful examples of ABM in the B2B space include tech company Terminus’s “Flip My Funnel” campaign.
 The company used targeted advertising and personalized content to drive engagement with key accounts, resulting in a 300 percent increase in annual contract value.